KrisCris/AllStackable/README.md

 # All Stackable

+## I will probably continue maintaining this mod for one or two major version updates of minecraft, but likely there won't be any feature update.

 ![](https://i.imgur.com/31Q4pb2.png "")

 **A highly customizable Fabric Mod that makes items stackable and change the stack size of them.**